-I wrote the Biblical novel Martha's Sister Beloved Prodigal in 2017 and revised it to Beloved Prodigal in 2018.
-You can find it on Amazon and other online stores.
-Click the addresses on the left.
+Ex college grad, military, and farm kid, I wrote the Biblical novel Martha’s Sister Beloved Prodigal.
+I revised it to Beloved Prodigal in 2018.

 It broke my heart when KU closed the art school.
 You’ll find my records in the School of Architecture but ask me to design a house at your own risk.

 Divorced, I supported my son by temping—everything from factory work to a week in the service of a US senator.
-It's a great way to make a living if you don't want to buy anything.
-Meanwhile, I hunted for a job in my field.
-I didn’t look the part of an artist in those days: a young man with a beard and a top age of twenty.
+It’s a great way to make a living if you don’t want to buy anything.
+Meanwhile, I searched for a job in my field.
+I didn’t look the part of a beginning artist in those days; a young man with a beard and a top age of twenty.
 A year and a half out of college, I found my first professional job.

 My new birth in Christ: March 1985.

 Beloved Prodigal is my first novel.
 In 2008 I compiled the book Escape from the Prison System, Finding the Narrow Door.
-It tells short stories of prisoner salvation.
-Nothing excites me more than to see lives dramatically changed through Christ.
+It tells short stories of prisoner salvation—God’s miracles behind bars.